Thomas F. and Elizabeth Taft Distinguished Professor in Environmental Law; Director, Center for Law, Environment, Adaptation, and Resources (CLEAR)

 - B.A., Chemistry and Mathematics (magna cum laude, Phi Beta Kappa), Vanderbilt University (1985)

-Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, and the Director of the Center for Law, Environment, Adaptation, and Resources (CLEAR).
-He also has an appointment as a Distinguished Scholar in Carbon Markets and Carbon Trading at the Global Energy Management Institute at the University of Houston's Bauer College of Business, and is a member scholar of the Center for Progressive Reform.
-Flatt teaches courses in environmental law, natural resources, interagency environmental cooperation, international environmental law, climate change, and the practice of carbon trading.
-In the summer, he regularly co-teaches the Alaska Natives and Environmental Law course in Anchorage, Alaska, which focuses on the intersection of Alaska Native Law, Resource Extraction Law, the Endangered Species Act, and Environmental Law.
+Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, the Director of the Center for Law, Environment, Adaptation, and Resources (CLEAR), and the Co-director of the North Carolina Coastal Resources Law, Planning, and Policy Center.
+He also has an appointment as a Distinguished Scholar in Carbon Markets and Carbon Trading at the Global Energy Management Institute at the University of Houston's Bauer College of Business where he lectures on regulatory risks to the energy industry, and is a member scholar of the Center for Progressive Reform.
+Flatt teaches courses in environmental law, energy law, natural resources, interagency environmental cooperation, international environmental law, climate change, and the practice of environmental markets.
+In the summer, he has taught the Alaska Natives and Environmental Law course in Anchorage, Alaska, which focuses on the intersection of Alaska Native Law, Resource Extraction Law, the Endangered Species Act, and Environmental Law.

 Before coming to Chapel Hill, Flatt served as the first A.L.
 O'Quinn Chair in Environmental Law at the University of Houston Law Center, where he was also director of the Center for Environment, Energy, and Natural Resources Law.
 He has visited at the University of Washington, Seattle University, the University of Georgia, and Roger Williams University.
 He received his B.A. in Chemistry and Mathematics, magna cum laude, from Vanderbilt University, where he was a Harold Stirling Vanderbilt Scholar.
 He received his J.D., cum laude and Order of the Coif, from Northwestern University School of Law, where he was a John Henry Wigmore Scholar.
 After law school, he clerked for the Honorable Danny J. Boggs of the U.S. Sixth Circuit Court of Appeals, before beginning practice in environmental compliance at Hillis Clark Martin & Peterson in Seattle, Washington.
 Professor Flatt began his teaching career at the University of Washington's Graduate School of Public Affairs in 1993, and became and associate professor at Georgia State University College of law in 1995.